dm-pr/TMS/Readme.md

 HTTP Code errors like 404 have very basic middleware handling Some hardcoded error messages and alerts.
 Also hardcoded report templates.

+** This code is fully open for anyone to take whatever they want, completelly free **